Is your Mail not working after macOS Mojave updates?

 If you are experiencing this issue after updating to macOS Mojave, please follow the steps below and check if your problem is solved.

-- 1 Check Out Our Video on Mojave not working, or read the text below
+- 1 Check Out Our Video on the Mail app not working, or read the text below

 - 2 Mail Not Launching or Mail Not Working After macOS Mojave Upgrade?